Bridiro/plato/docs/ROADMAP.md

-# Plato Compiler Development Roadmap
+# Eiron Compiler Development Roadmap

 ## Overview

-This document outlines the development roadmap for the Plato programming language compiler, from its current state to a production-ready compiler using LLVM as the backend.
+This document outlines the development roadmap for the Eiron programming language compiler, from its current state to a production-ready compiler using LLVM as the backend.
 The roadmap is structured in phases, each building upon the previous one, with clear objectives, implementation strategies, and rationale.

 ## Current State Assessment